 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
-Hot Swap Power Manager is a trademark of Texas Instruments.

 This integrated circuit can be damaged by ESD.
 Texas Instruments recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.